A Review of Machine Learning for Cavitation Intensity Recognition in Complex Industrial Systems: Introduction

 \section{Introduction}

-Cavitation intensity recognition (CIR) is a critical technology for quantitatively evaluating cavitation phenomena occurring during the operation of hydraulic machinery \cite{wu2022acoustic}.
-Cavitation not only generates intense noise and vibration, but can also cause erosion on equipment component surfaces, performance degradation and structural failure, posing severe threats to the safety, stability and cost-effectiveness of industrial systems \cite{kang2025research}.
-The high performance of CIR enables timely implementation of control measures, optimization of operating conditions, extension of equipment service lift and reduction of maintenance and downtime costs.
-Therefore, CIR holds significant engineering importance and practical relevance across sectors including energy, shipping, aerospace and chemical industrial, where pumps, turbines, propellers and valves serve as critical components \cite{caupin2006cavitation}.
-With the advancement of sensing technology and the improvement of data acquisition capabilities, multi-source signals (e.g. acoustic, vibration, pressure, high-speed imaging, etc.) provide abundant diagnostic information for CIR, which has driven increasing attention from both academic and industry over the past two decades.
+Cavitation intensity recognition (CIR) is a critical technology for quantitatively evaluating cavitation phenomena that occur during the operation of hydraulic machinery \cite{wu2022acoustic}.
+Cavitation not only generates intense noise and vibration, but can also cause erosion of component, performance degradation and structural failure, posing severe threats to the safety, stability and cost-effectiveness of industrial systems \cite{kang2025research}.
+The high performance of CIR enables the timely implementation of control measures, optimization of operating conditions, extension of equipment service life and reduction of maintenance and downtime costs.
+Therefore, CIR holds significant engineering importance and practical relevance across sectors such as energy, shipping, aerospace and the chemical industries, where pumps, turbines, propellers and valves serve as critical components \cite{caupin2006cavitation}.
+With advances in sensing technology and improvements in data acquisition capabilities, multi-source signals (e.g., acoustic, vibration, pressure, high-speed imaging, etc.) provide abundant diagnostic information for CIR, which has attracted increasing attention from both academia and industry over the past two decades.